-Through the small-holding, detailed on the Livestock page, Louisa has acquired an unrivalled reference collection of polycerate sheep and Dexter cattle skeletons.
-Analysis of the Dexter skeletons is forming a substantial part of Louisa’s PhD thesis Offpring of the aurochs: A comparison of a reference collection of Dexter skeletons with archaeological and historical data, which is available online at
+Through the smallholding, detailed in the Livestock page, Louisa has acquired an unrivalled reference collection of polycerate sheep and Dexter cattle skeletons.
+The latter were integral to Louisa’s PhD thesis Offpring of the aurochs: A comparison of a reference collection of Dexter skeletons with archaeological and historical data, which is available online at

 Some duplicate reference skeletons are available for sale, for example: